-Setting Up VersionPress for Git-Powered WordPress Version Control
+How to Set Up VersionPress for Git-Powered Version Control

-Setting Up VersionPress for Git-Powered WordPress Version Control
+How to Set Up VersionPress for Git-Powered Version Control

 One of the best things about WordPress is how easy it is to make sweeping changes to a website in just a few minutes.
 But with no easy way to revert a website to a previous state, you can lose a lot of work very quickly if you aren’t careful.